Free SAT Tests Preparations with SAT questions and answers

 13th Question

 Choice B is the best answer because it presents the conclusion that most logically completes the text’s discussion of the study by Versace and colleagues.
 The text indicates that newborn animals of some species are attracted to faces and to stimuli that resemble faces.
-These species, the text says, share
+These species, the text says, share two characteristics: they’re social and they practice parental care, meaning that parents care for their young.
+The text goes on to describe Versace and colleagues’ experiment, which showed that although Testudo tortoises aren’t social and don’t practice parental care, tortoise hatchlings were attracted to a

 stimulus that resembles a face.
-Since Versace and colleagues have shown that a species that isn’t social and doesn’t practice parental care nevertheless has the innate characteristic of being attracted to face-like stimuli, it follows that this characteristic shouldn’t be assumed to be an adaptation related to social
+Since Versace and colleagues have shown that a species that isn’t social and doesn’t practice parental care nevertheless has the innate characteristic of being attracted to face-like stimuli, it follows that this characteristic shouldn’t be assumed to be an adaptation related to social interaction or parental care.

 Choice A is incorrect because the text indicates that the tortoise hatchlings were attracted to the face-like stimuli (even though their species is solitary and doesn’t practice parental care), not that they perceived the stimuli as threatening.